 Many articles on this site mention modern pop stars and the occult symbolism embedded in their works.
 It was only a matter of time before David Bowie was mentioned as he is apparently a major source of inspiration for many of them.
 David Bowie is indeed the prototype of the pop-star/occult icon whose works incorporated concepts originating from Secret Societies.
 From strange alter-egos to the occult concept of androgyny, and of course including references to Aleister Crowley and his Thelema, Bowie did decades ago what pop stars are doing now.

 The difference between Bowie and today’s pop stars is that he was rather open regarding the occult influence in his act and music.
 In a 1995 interview, Bowie stated: “My overriding interest was in cabbala and Crowleyism.
 That whole dark and rather fearsome never-world of the wrong side of the brain.”
 In his 1971 song Quicksand, Bowie sang:

 Immersed in Crowley’s uniform of imagery”

-(Golden Dawn is the name of a Secret Society that had Crowley as member).
+(Golden Dawn is the name of a Secret Society that had Crowley as a member).
 These are only some examples of the occult influence on Bowie’s work and an entire book could be written on the subject.